Explore Mission Articles Communities

 2. Developing positive coping strategies

 Effective coping strategies are integral to resilience.
 Parents who adopt active problem-solving, seek social support, and manage stress through mindfulness techniques tend to fare better under pressure.
+In addition to mindfulness and social support, nature-based strategies—like gardening, hiking, or even sitting under a tree with a journal—can act as powerful self-regulation tools.
 The research underscores the importance of such strategies, particularly for parents facing ongoing stressors, as they strengthen emotional resilience and increase the quality of life.

 3. Creating support networks